Lost Earnings After An Albuquerque Trucking Accident Causing Traumatic Brain Injury

 A person involved in an Albuquerque trucking accident may sustain serious personal injuries which could result in lost earnings.
 One common injury is a traumatic brain injury, or TBI.
 This is because collisions with large commercial trucks like 18 wheelers, semi tractor trailers, big rigs, and other box trucks can result in catastrophic damage.
 This is particularly true on a highway or interstate, like I-40, I-10, or I-25 which carve through New Mexico.
 The sheer size, weight, and speed of these semi tractor trailers on interstates can easily cause head injuries like traumatic brain injuries which result in lost earnings after an Albuquerque trucking accident.

-Here at the Caruso Law Offices, P.C., we help people who have sustained a traumatic brain injury due to an Albuquerque trucking accident.
+Here at the NM Truck Accident Attorneys, we help people who have sustained a traumatic brain injury due to an Albuquerque trucking accident.
 These are very complicated claims in that trucking litigation is not like normal motor vehicle accident litigation, as there are many federal regulations and different discovery issues regarding the big rig that most regular motor vehicle accident lawyers simply do not know.
 These claims are also more difficult because traumatic brain injuries are some of the most complicated and difficult injuries to prove given their complexity.
 Our Albuquerque trucking accident lawyers know how to handle these types of cases and these types of injuries, including protecting a victim’s rights to lost earnings.
 If you or a loved one have a TBI caused by an 18 wheeler wreck anywhere in New Mexico, please call us for a free consultation by dialing (505) 883-5000 today.

 What are Lost Earnings?